 Gamma-glutamyl transferase (GGT) is an enzyme present throughout the body, with the highest concentrations in the liver.
 GGT plays a crucial role in glutathione metabolism, essential for antioxidant defense.
 It assists in transporting amino acids and peptides across cell membranes.
 Elevated GGT levels are commonly used as an indicator to detect liver damage, particularly bile duct obstructions and liver conditions associated with alcohol use.

-Globulin is a group of proteins in the blood that play various roles, including transporting hormones, lipids, vitamins, and minerals.
-They are also crucial components of the immune system, with certain globulins acting as antibodies that help fight infections.
-Globulins are synthesized in the liver and immune system, and their levels can indicate the status of immune response, liver function, and nutritional health....
+Globulin is a group of blood proteins that play important roles in the body, including transporting hormones, lipids, vitamins, and minerals.
+They are also key components of the immune system, with some globulins functioning as antibodies that help defend against infections.
+Produced by the liver and immune system, globulin levels can provide insight into immune health, liver function, and nutritional status.

-Glucose, a simple sugar, is the primary source of energy for the body's cells.
-It plays a crucial role in metabolic processes and is critical for brain function, muscle activity, and overall energy.
-In the bloodstream, the level of glucose (commonly referred to as blood sugar) is tightly regulated by hormones such as insulin and glucagon.
-Imbalances in glucose levels can lead to conditions like diabetes mellitus, hypoglycemia, and hyperglycemia, affecting overall health and requiring medical management to maintain glucose at healthy levels....
+Glucose is a simple sugar and the main source of energy for the body’s cells.
+It plays a crucial role in metabolism, supporting brain function, muscle activity, and overall energy production.
+Blood glucose levels are tightly regulated by hormones such as insulin and glucagon.
+Imbalances in glucose levels can lead to conditions like diabetes, hypoglycemia, and hyperglycemia, affecting overall health and requiring proper management.

 GOT, or Gamma-Glutamyl Transferase (GGT), is an enzyme present in various tissues throughout the body, with the highest concentrations found in the liver.
 It plays a crucial role in glutathione metabolism, which is an essential antioxidant, and is involved in the transport of amino acids across cell membranes.
 GOT is commonly measured through blood tests and serves as an important indicator of liver and biliary tract function.